Ghoulean/GhouleanZolaBlog/zola/content/pages/offline.md

 ## Offline Mode

-Sorry, no cache found and it looks like you’re offline, a connection is required.
+No cache found, and it looks like you’re offline.
+A connection is required.